 The trap of registration-based pricing

 This one is the most important stabilizing tip in this whole blog … and the hardest one to lock down.
-But let’s talk about why it’s so important.
+But first, let’s talk about why it’s so important.
 When you’re paying per registrant, you have to reexamine the registration column of your event budget every single time you hold an event, big or small.
 If you hold three events a year, maybe that isn’t such a big deal.
-But if you hold twenty, fifty, or a hundred events each year, you’re just giving yourself more work.
+But if you hold twenty, a hundred, or a thousand events each year, you’re just giving yourself more work.
+A lot more work.

 And probably costing yourself more money.
 Some quick math: